 - Response rates

-For detailed information on viewing and interpreting course evaluations, visit the Course Evaluations section of the Knowledge Base
+For detailed information on viewing and interpreting course surveys, visit the Course Evaluations section of the Knowledge Base

 - Papers and Research